 - Decides to implement application whitelisting, which goes a step beyond the standard blacklisting of certain applications and specifies “an index of approved software applications that are permitted to be present and active on a computer system”

-Without an email filtering system, the malicious email easily makes its way to multiple persons within Bank Two.
-Its semi-annual awareness campaign helped the majority of recipients recognize the danger.
+Without an email filtering system, the malicious email easily makes its way to multiple persons within Financial Institution B. Its semi-annual awareness campaign helped most recipients recognize the danger.
 However, John the teller and Susan in loan origination do not.
 Both open the email, click on the Microsoft Word attachment and allow the macro to run.
 Within seconds, their computers freeze, each with a ransom demand for $8,000 that blocks all activity.
 Fortunately, John has limited admin privileges, confining the attack to his computer.
 Because Susan has broader admin privileges, the attack spreads through her network segment freezing all computers on it and making the same ransom demand on each.

-Bank Two does not pay the ransom because its damages are limited by two factors: First, its network segmentation did not allow the attack to go beyond John’s computer or Susan’s network segment.
-Second, the attack did not extend to the server housing its backup data, allowing Bank Two to recover the data lost via the unpaid ransom and resume all operations.
-Even though the bank was able to avoid paying the ransom, it still spent a considerable amount of time, effort and resources recovering the data and getting back to a normal state of operations.
+Financial Institution B does not pay the ransom because its damages are limited by two factors: First, its network segmentation did not allow the attack to go beyond John’s computer or Susan’s network segment.
+Second, the attack did not extend to the server housing its backup data, allowing Financial Institution B to recover the data lost via the unpaid ransom and resume all operations.
+Even though the institution was able to avoid paying the ransom, it still spent a considerable amount of time, effort and resources recovering the data and getting back to a normal state of operations.

 The board realizes it narrowly dodged a bullet and allocates additional funding to thwart a more costly attack in the future.
-In addition to the inexpensive steps of beefing up the content and frequency of employee training, tightening up admin privileges and disabling Office macros, Bank Two invests in the following systems: email filtering, intrusion prevention, end-point protection and cloud-based backups.
+In addition to the inexpensive steps of beefing up the content and frequency of employee training, tightening up admin privileges and disabling Office macros, Financial Institution B invests in the following systems: email filtering, intrusion prevention, end-point protection and cloud-based backups.

-Meanwhile, Bank Three is dealing with a near catastrophe.
-Several employees fall prey to the malicious email, and because of liberal admin rights and non-segmented networks, the ransomware quickly spreads through the bank’s entire network—completely shutting it down.
-Because the bank has no real response or recovery plan in place, its customers are unable to bank as branches, call centers, ATMs and mobile and online banking are inoperable for several days.
+Meanwhile, Financial Institution C is dealing with a near catastrophe.
+Several employees fall prey to the malicious email, and because of an overabundance of admin rights and non-segmented networks, the ransomware quickly spreads through the institution’s entire network—completely shutting it down.
+Because the institution has no real response or recovery plan in place, its customers or members are unable to conduct business as branches, call centers, ATMs and mobile and online banking are inoperable for several days.

-Lowly Hack cashes in his $16,000 in Bitcoin, while Cybercriminal Organization pockets $4,000 for really no involvement at all.
+Lowly Hack cashes in his $16,000 in Bitcoin, while Cybercriminal Organization pockets $4,000 for their limited involvement.
 Not a bad payday for a couch potato or illicit organization.

 Avoid a Day of Cybercrime Infamy

 Tyler Leet serves as director of Risk and Compliance Services for CSI’s Regulatory Compliance Group.
-With more than 15 years of experience in the information security, risk and compliance industries, Tyler oversees and participates in the development and maintenance of the risk and compliance-related services conducted for a wide variety of financial institutions and organizations.
+With nearly 20 years of experience in the information security, risk and compliance industries, Tyler oversees and participates in the development and maintenance of the risk and compliance-related services conducted for a wide variety of financial institutions and organizations.